 The park is named after Martha Baldwin who donated the land to the City in 1913.
 Martha Baldwin, a native of Birmingham, teacher, and elected official significantly contributed to the development of the City.
-A four member board ensures that the wishes and memory Martha Baldwin are preserved at her namesake park.
+A four-member board ensures that the wishes and memory of Martha Baldwin are preserved at her namesake park.

-- " Seating (benches, 3) - " Community gardens (3)
+- " Seating (Benches, 3) - " Decorative Gardens (3)